briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

     intoxicating liquor for purposes of this code, the Ohio Revised Code, or any rules adopted under it.

-4. _(d)_ “Cider”.
+4. _(d)_ "Cider".
 All liquids that are fit to use for beverage purposes that contain one-half of one percent (0.5%) of alcohol by volume, but not more than six percent (6%) of alcohol by weight that are made through the normal alcoholic fermentation of the juice of sound, ripe apples, including, without limitation, flavored, sparkling, or carbonated cider and cider made from pure condensed apple must.

-5. _(e)_ “Hotel”.
+5. _(e)_ "Hotel".
 The same meaning as in Oho R.C.
 3731.01, subject to the exceptions mentioned in Ohio R.C.
 3731.03.

-6. _(f)_ “Intoxicating Liquor” and “Liquor”.
+6. _(f)_ "Intoxicating Liquor" and "Liquor".
 All liquids and compounds, other than beer, containing one half of one percent (0.5%) or more of alcohol by volume which are fit to use for beverage purposes, from whatever source and by whatever process produced, by whatever name called, and whether they are